NCCA/cfgaa24programingassignment-TaranUni/README.md

 ### Particle Based Fluid Sim

-~~After some thinking and looking through the Euler method, I think I will switch to using the particle based method instead as we have been working on something similar in workshops.
+After some thinking and looking through the Euler method, I think I will switch to using the particle based method instead as we have been working on something similar in workshops.
 I have decided to use this video as referance [Sebastian Lague](https://www.youtube.com/watch?v=rSKMYc1CQHE&) on how to create a realistic particle based fluid sim.
-I think this method will be easier to implement with current code.~~
+I think this method will be easier to implement with current code.

+I found it hard to use Sebastian Lagues video to implement the optimization step as I found some parts had explanations which made the problem seem more confusing than it was, for instance the collision radius effect

+### ~~**Fire VFX** I am now just using the particles for this.~~
 I gave up on the fluid sim due to time constraints and complexity in optimising the code.

-**Fire VFX** I am now just using the particles for this.

 #### Old Collision code
 ```C++